AUCS/Constitution/Constitution.md

 * The Club will have multiple social media accounts, as managed by Le Petit Grand Fromage.

 ## 4 Purpose of the association
-The purpose of the association is to bring people together over a shared love of cheese, and so that members can share and grow their detailed knowledge of cheese.
+The purpose of the association is to bring people together over a shared love of cheese, and so that Members can share and grow their detailed knowledge of cheese.

 ## 5 Membership
 Members may freely join and resign from the club, so long as they meet the requirements regarding membership.

 ### 5.1 Registration
 In order for a new member to join the club, the club must comprise of at least half (50%) Adelaide University Students and Staff including the new member.
-If existing members stop being registered students or staff such that the club falls below this threshold, they are not required to leave.
+If existing Members stop being registered students or staff such that the club falls below this threshold, they are not required to leave.

 ### 5.2 Resignation
 Members may resign from membership of the association by giving written notice to the Committee.
 Any resigning member be liable for any outstanding subscriptions which may be recovered as a debt due to the association.